Qrocket-lab/CLV-Customer-Segmentation_All-U-Need-Mart/README.md

 1.  **Identify Distinct Customer Segments:** Categorize customers based on their purchasing behavior using RFM analysis.
 2.  **Forecast Customer Lifetime Value (CLV):** Predict the future spending and profitability of customers over the next 3 months.
-3.  **Provide Actionable Recommendations:** Translate RFM and CLV insights into concrete strategies for personalized marketing, retention, and sales optimization.
+3.  **Provide Actionable Recommendations:** Translate RFM and CLV insights into concrete strategies for personalized marketing, retention, and sales optimization for All-U-Need Mart's upcoming quarter.

 ## Methodology